xkLi-Allen/AdaFGL/README.md

-## AdaFGL: A New Paradigm for Federated Graph Learning
+## AdaFGL: A New Paradigm for Federated Node Classification with Topology Heterogeneity

 **Requirements**